abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/azure-arm64-vm/1-create-instance.md

 ---
 title: Create an Arm based cloud VM using Microsoft Cobalt 100 CPU
-weight: 2
+weight: 3

 ### FIXED, DO NOT MODIFY
 layout: learningpathall
 ---

-## Create an Arm based cloud VM using Microsoft Cobalt 100 CPU
+## Introduction

 There are several ways to create an Arm-based Cobalt 100 VM : the Microsoft Azure console, the Azure CLI tool, or using your choice of IaC (Infrastructure as Code).
 This guide will use the Azure console to create a VM with Arm-based Cobalt 100 Processor.

 The guide focuses on the general purpose VMs of D series.
-Refer this guide to know more <https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dpsv6-series>.
+Refer [this](https://learn.microsoft.com/en-us/azure/virtual-machines/sizes/general-purpose/dpsv6-series) guide to know more.

-If you have never used the Microsoft Cloud Platform before, please review <https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal>.
+If you have never used the Microsoft Cloud Platform before, please review [this](https://learn.microsoft.com/en-us/azure/virtual-machines/linux/quick-create-portal).

 #### Create an Arm-based Azure Virtual Machine